agoric-labs/dapp-evm/docs/README.md

 ### 3. **EVM Relayer**

 The off-chain Axelar EVM relayer monitors the Axelar chain for these internal events.
-When one is detected, the relayer prepares a cross-chain call and invokes the `callContract()` or `callContractWithToken` function on the [**Axelar Gateway**](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/AxelarGateway.sol/) smart contract deployed on the destination EVM chain.
+When one is detected, the relayer prepares a cross-chain call and invokes the `callContract()` or `callContractWithToken()` function on the [**AxelarGateway**](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/contracts/AxelarGateway.sol/) smart contract deployed on the destination EVM chain.
 It passes along the target address, the original payload (which contains the encoded smart contract call), and metadata about the originating chain and transaction.
 This step bridges the message from the Cosmos ecosystem into the EVM environment.

 ### 4. **Smart Contract Execution on Ethereum**

-After the `callContract()` function is executed, the `Axelar Gateway` smart contract emits a `CallContract` event.
+After the `callContract()` function is executed, the `AxelarGateway` smart contract emits a `CallContract` event.
 This triggers the final leg of the journey: the target Ethereum smart contract is invoked with the decoded payload.
 The contract then executes the specified logic, completing the intended cross-chain operation.

 ---